Compare Removal Companies

 Home to the River Avon, the Clifton Suspension Bridge and the Harbourside, Bristol is currently ranked the third best city to live and work in the UK, according to The Independent.

 Bristol is a green, creative and culturally diverse city, drawing in families and businesses from all corners of the world.
 Bristol has given us the annual Bristol International Balloon Fiesta, the SS Great Britain, and the talented graffiti artist Banksy, so there's no wonder why Bristol has become an extremely popular place to live.

 As a newcomer to Bristol, or even a seasoned visitor wanting to buy a property in this green city, you may be confused about where is best to buy.
-At Compare My Move, we have helped thousands of people with their house removals in Bristol over the recent years and as a result, we know a thing or two about the city.
+At Compare My Move, we have helped thousands of Bristol house movers with their home removal over the recent years and as a result, we know a thing or two about the city.
 Here are the 10 best areas to live in Bristol.